stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

     Beaulieu|50.8047104|-1.4942621|17
     Jurby:54.353974:-4.523600:-1

 The user may maintain these files manually if used, or use the [graphic places editor](misc-ui-elements.md#favourite-places).
+The command line option `--centre` accepts a place name as well as a geographic coordinates.

 ## Dconf / gsettings